Gilbert Agius

-Gilbert Agius (born 21 February 1974) is a Maltese professional football manager for Liga 1 club PSIS Semarang and former footballer who played as a forward.
+Gilbert Agius (born 21 February 1974) is a Maltese professional football manager and former footballer who played as a forward.
+He has a UEFA Pro coaching license.

 Playing career

 Agius was the captain of his hometown club side Valletta and is one of the most well known and highly respected figures in Maltese football history.
 He is hailed as a hero by the Valletta fans, due to his loyalty to his hometown club, where he played since 1990, bar a short spell during the first half of the 2001–02 season which he spent on loan to the Lega Pro Prima Divisione club Pisa.
 His number 7 shirt is retired in respect of his loyalty and great service to the club.
 He is the most capped player and the all time goal scorer at Valletta Agius is also the player who won the most honours in Valletta history.
 He also holds the record of top Maltese scorer in European games with 10 goals.

 Gilbert Agius has received three Malta Football Association Player of the Year awards.
 The first was won in 1996–97, the second in Valletta's successful 2000–01 season, the third in 2006–07.

-At the start of the 2007–08 season Agius was on trial with Enköpings SK, but later he opted to stay with Valletta.
+At the start of the 2007–08 season Agius was on trial with Enköpings SK FK, but later he opted to stay with Valletta.
 At the end of 2007 Agius was out with a thigh injury for several months.
 He returned just as the team started fulfilling its potential, and led Valletta to the first title since 2000–01.
 He won a single Player of the Month award during the season (September 2007) and was chosen as Best Local Player in the Maltese Football Awards at the end of the 2007–08 season.

 At the beginning of the 2012–13 season Agius was named to be Assistant Manager of Valletta, with new Manager Mark Miller.
 He later left this role and came out of retirement to play for Gozo side Xewkija Tigers helping them to win the Gozo Football League.

 Coaching career

 After his short spell with Xewkija Tigers, Agius came back to Valletta, where he took again the place of assistant manager.
 In such role he had the chance to replace the head coach several times.
 In 2019 he replaced Danilo Doncic as a caretaker manager of the citizens, and led the club to win the title after beating Hibernians in the decider match.
 In December 2020 Agius came back in help of his club, taking the role of caretaker coach again after the resignation of Jesmond Zerafa.
 At the end of the year he was replaced by Tozé Mendes, coming back to his role as assistant manager.

 In January 2021 Agius was appointed as new head coach of the Malta national under-21 football team.

-For the first time in his career, he coached outside the Europe continent, in 15 February 2023 Agius was appointed as new head coach of the PSIS Semarang.
+For the first time ever in his career, Aguis coached outside Europe.
+On 15 February 2023 Agius was appointed as new head coach of the Indonesian club PSIS Semarang.